 - A M.Div. degree from an institution accredited by the Association of Theological Schools in the United States and Canada (A.T.S.).

-- A probationary year of four Master’s level courses with a minimum average of 3.3 (77% or B+) for those candidates whose M.Div. or equivalent is not recognized by the A.T.S.
+- A probationary year of four Master’s level courses with a minimum average of 3.3 (B+) for those candidates whose M.Div. or equivalent is not recognized by the A.T.S.

-- A grade point average of 3.30 (77% or B+) on all courses counting towards the M.Div. degree.
+- A grade point average of 3.30 (B+) on all courses counting towards the M.Div. degree.